Call us Today at (954) 458-8655

 Shared ownership can lead to disagreements over what to do with the inherited property.
 Usually, the conflict arises over one or more siblings who want to sell the real estate and another who either does not want to sell it, or does not agree on the terms of the sale.

-Based on years of experience, here are a few of the common questions that arise in these brother-sister disputes:
+Based on years of experience, here are 5 more common questions that arise in these brother-sister disputes:

 • How do I sell the house after probate if my brother (or sister) won’t cooperate by allowing a buyer to inspect the property?